 Complaint investigations are considered "closed" when the Investigator's Report goes to the Board for a decision.
-It will be at least another month if it is dismissed and may be several more months before the complaint is actually closed if it is referred to the Office of the Attorney General for charges.
+It will be at least another month if it is dismissed and may be several more months before the complaint is actually closed if it is referred to the OAG for charges.

 Last year, the Board adopted new metrics to track progress.
 These new metrics recognize that some complaint investigations are much more complicated than others and have to be evaluated differently.
-Below is a breakdown of those new metrics and the two-year statistics
+Below is a breakdown of those new metrics and the 2 year statistics

 - Green level complaints are Board-initiated complaints that do not have another identified complainant.
 These are largely, but not exclusively, the result of inspection findings reported by inspectors.
 Our goal is to complete an investigation for 90% of green complaints within 3 months. - Yellow level complaints involve obtaining medical records and/or other evidence from one or two veterinarians at one or two veterinary practices.
-Our goal is to complete investigations for 90% of yellow complaints within 12 months. - Red level complaints involve one or more of the following: A Board-certified specialist or specialty practice, interviewing three or more veterinarians as part of an investigation, obtaining medical records and/or other evidence from three or more facilities, an outside expert review.
-Our goal is to complete investigations for 90% of red level complaints within 24 months.
+Our goal is to complete investigations for 90% of yellow complaints within 12 months. - Red level complaints involve one or more of the following: A Board-certified specialist or specialty practice; interviewing three or more veterinarians as part of an investigation; obtaining medical records and/or other evidence from three or more facilities; an outside expert review.
+Our goal is to complete investigations for 90% of red level cases within 24 months.

-FY 2020 FY21
+FY20 FY21 FY22

-Total Green Complaints Closed 28 8
+Total Green Closed 28 8 34

-Total Green Complaints Closed on Time 20 7
+Total Green Closed on Time 20 7 33

-% of Green closed w/in 90 days 71% 88%
+Percentage of Green closed w/in 90 days 71 88 97

-Total Yellow Complaints Closed 29 79
+Total Yellow Cases Closed 29 79 88

-Total Yellow Complaints Closed On Time 18 60
+Total Yellow Cases Closed On Time 18 60 85

-% Yellow closed w/in 12 months 62% 76%
+Percentage Yellow closed w/in 12 months 62 76 95

-Total Red Complaints Closed 36 18
+Total Red Cases Closed 36 18 21

-Total Red Complaints Closed On Time 25 18
+Total Red Cases Closed On Time 25 18 21

-% Red closed w/in 24 months 69% 100%
+Percentage Red closed w/in 24 months 69 100 100